 The modulator will first send the programmed number of preamble bytes.
 If data is available in the TX FIFO, the modulator will send the two-byte (optionally 4-byte) sync word followed by the payload in the TX FIFO.
 If CRC is enabled, the checksum is calculated over all the data pulled from the TX FIFO, and the result is sent as two extra bytes following the payload data.
-If the TX FIFO runs empty before the complete packet has been transmitted. will the radio enter
+If the TX FIFO runs empty complete packet has before the been transmitted. the radio will enter